Vivian Girls: 2007–2014

-Vivian Girls, named after Henry Darger's magnum opus (full title: The Story of the Vivian Girls, in What is Known as the Realms of the Unreal, of the Glandeco-Angelinian War Storm, Caused by the Child Slave Rebellion), started in Brooklyn, NY in March 2007, as the trio of Cassie Ramone (guitar/vocals), Katy "Kickball Katy" Goodman (bass/drums/vocals), and Frankie Rose (drums/bass/vocals).
+Named after Henry Darger's magnum opus, The Story of the Vivian Girls (full title: The Story of the Vivian Girls, in What is Known as the Realms of the Unreal, of the Glandeco-Angelinian War Storm, Caused by the Child Slave Rebellion), Vivian Girls started in Brooklyn, NY in March 2007, as the trio of Cassie Ramone (guitar/vocals), Katy "Kickball Katy" Goodman (bass/drums/vocals), and Frankie Rose (drums/bass/vocals).
 While only a band for a short while, they recorded a demo, which included five original songs and a Wipers cover, and began to play locally in Brooklyn and Katy and Cassie's home state of New Jersey.
 Within the first couple of months, they had already developed a strong local following, supporting acts like Jay Reatard, Sonic Youth, and the King Khan & BBQ Show, as well as finding kindred spirits in other local bands, like Cause Co-Motion!, Crystal Stilts, and Woods, with whom they shared many bills and helped develop a local scene, to which the band is still very much connected.

 In March 2008, they released the "Wild Eyes" single on the Plays With Dolls label.
 With very little promotion and distribution, the single became an underground indie hit, as it charted on many college radio playlists and garnered positive reviews on the internet.

 Recorded in the same session, their debut self-titled LP was released by the Mauled by Tigers label, whose initial pressing of the LP sold out in ten days.
 During this time, the group signed with In the Red Records, who released a new single in August 2008.
 In the Red re-released Vivian Girls on LP and CD formats in October 2008.

 In July 2008, the band underwent a lineup change, with new drummer Ali Koehler replacing Frankie Rose.
 The band then went on an extensive tour that saw them visit the US, UK, Australia, New Zealand, Japan, and Puerto Rico in two months.

 Their second album, Everything Goes Wrong, was released by In the Red in September 2009.

 In May 2010, Fiona Campbell replaced Ali Koehler, becoming Vivian Girls' third drummer.
 With Campbell, they toured their third album, Share the Joy, to Europe, UK, Thailand, Japan, Hong Kong, and the US.

 The band also featured on the track "Worse to Come" on noise pop band Male Bonding's debut album Nothing Hurts.

 Vivian Girls' third album, Share the Joy, was released in spring 2011 by Polyvinyl Record Co.

 In January 2014, the band announced they were breaking up, with two last shows at The Church on York in Los Angeles, and Death by Audio in Brooklyn.
 They reunited briefly in October 2015 to play two songs at bassist Katy Goodman's wedding.